jbuitmann/jbuitmann/README.md

 ## 🔧 Projects
 - [EDNA](https://edna-projekt.de/) -
   This project focuses on sustainable production and logistics optimization.
-In Use Case 1 and Use Case 3, I am specifically working on Edge Computing in Work Package 4.
-  Key elements include sustainable manufacturing, IoT broker development, digital twins, CO2 dashboards, and the development of CO2 KPIs.
+In Use Case 1 (Renewable Production) and Use Case 3 (CO2-Footprint KPI), I am specifically working on Edge Computing in Work Package 4 (Edge-Computing).
+Key elements include optimization and sustainable manufacturing, IoT broker development, digital twins, CO2 dashboards, and the development of CO2 KPIs.
 - [Project Name](URL) - Short description of the project

 ## 🤝 Contributions